kubernetes/community/contributors/design-proposals/kubelet-cri-logging.md

 `kubectl logs` supports flags such as `--since` that requires understanding of the format and the metadata (i.e., timestamps) of the logs.
 In the current implementation, kubelet calls `docker logs` with parameters to return the log content.
-As of now, docker only supports `log` operations for the “journal” and “json-file” drivers [2].
+As of now, docker only supports `log` operations for the "journal" and "json-file" drivers [2].
 In other words, *the support of `kubectl logs` is not universal in all kuernetes deployments*.

 **Cluster logging support**